JonathanSpeek/spacegrid/README.md

 </p>
 </div>

-A basic, responsive grid layout to help you get started on your next project (in less than 1kb 🔥).
+A basic, responsive grid layout to help you get started on your next project (in about 1kb 🔥).
 ---

 ### Setup your project